rugbyprof/4443-5373-Mobile-Apps/README.md

     - What was the funnest part of the project?
     - What was the most difficult part of the project?
   - Showing code specific portions of your code for the above items is a good way to help you walk your viewers through each of the points mentioned above.
+  -
 - **Code Review**:
+  - As mentioned above:
   - I will choose a random project and have individuals describe in detail chunks of code chosen by me.
   - This may be in front of class, or simply with only me.
   - My goal is to find out what you actually know about your project code.

+## Graduate vs Undergraduate

+This is a dual listed course in which I will keep the content for both graduate and undergraduate very similar.
+However, the graduate version will contain extra presentation time along with an emphasis on presenting or teaching contemporary advance topics especially in the areas of: `Emerging Trends and Technologies` along with `Industry Insights and Best Practices`.

 ---